Investigation after fire breaks out at Kildare equestrian centre

 Gardai said an investigation was under way.

+“The Department engages external inspection companies to ensure independent inspections are carried out at all properties used by Ukrainians.

+“Inspections are carried out to ensure fire safety, general health & safety, sanitary facilities, food service, security and the general condition of building is up to the standard required.
+No person can be placed in the accommodation until all inspections are carried out satisfactorily.”

-Ireland has accommodated up to 56,000 men, women and children from Ukraine since the Russian invasion began in February, with more than 14,000 Ukrainian children attending Irish primary and secondary schools.
+Ireland has accommodated 54,000 Ukrainian nationals since the Russian invasion began in February, with around 43,000 in state-provided accommodation and more than 14,000 Ukrainian children attending Irish primary and secondary schools.

-In an attempt to streamline the process, the Cabinet decided that from December, Ukrainians will be offered accommodation only, and those living in hotels will be partly charged for their meals.
+In an attempt to streamline the process, Cabinet decided that from December Ukrainians will be offered accommodation only, and those living in hotels will be partly charged for their meals.

 A refusals policy has also been introduced which means refugees who refuse an offer of suitable accommodation will not be offered another option.